Childlessness: Stigma

 In a society that encourages and promotes parenthood, with its current social norms and culture, childlessness can be stigmatizing.
-Pronatalism, the idea couples should reproduce and want to reproduce remains widespread in North America, contrary to most European cultures.
+Pronatalism, the idea that couples should reproduce and want to reproduce, remains widespread in North America, contrary to most European cultures.
 Women in Australia, and both men and women in the UK have reported facing stigma and social exclusion because of their childlessness.

-Childlessness may be considered deviant behavior in marriage and this may lead to adverse effects on the relationship of the couple, as well as their individual identities when pertaining to the lack of children being involuntary.
-For persons that consider that becoming parents was a critical process of their adult family life, a "transition" as Rossi deems it must take place.
+Childlessness may be considered deviant behavior in marriage, and this may lead to adverse effects on the relationship between a couple, as well as their individual identities, when the lack of children is involuntary.
+For persons who consider that becoming parents was a critical process of their adult family life, a "transition" as Rossi deems it, must take place.
 This transition is from the anticipated parenthood to an unwanted status of non-parenthood.
 Such a transition may require the individual to readjust their perspective of self or relationship role with their significant other.